CyberAndrii/unturned4-mod-example/README.md

 ## List your map in the game's main menu

-To make your map listed in the main menu, create a Level Definition DataAsset (see `ExampleMod/Maps/ExampleMap/LD_ExampleMap` for example).
+To do so, create the Level Definition DataAsset
+(see `ExampleMod/Maps/ExampleMap/LD_ExampleMap` for example).
 Right click on the Content Browser window > Miscellaneous > DataAsset.